Electoral College (India): Weighing of votes

 The value of votes cast by elected members of the state legislative assemblies and both houses of parliament are determined by the provisions of article 55(2) of the Constitution of India.
 The details of number of voters and votes for the presidential election are given below.
-Per the 84th Amendment, the 1971 census is used, and will continue to be used until 2026.
+As per the 84th Amendment, the 1971 census is used, and will continue to be used until 2026.

 The formula for determining the number of votes held by an MLA is:

-That is, the average constituency size, determined by the 1971 census, in his/her state or union territory, divided by 1,000.
+That is, the average constituency size, determined by the 1971 census, in the state or union territory, divided by 1,000.

 The number of votes for MLAs are as follows: